WE INVENTED JURY RESEARCH

 Experts in Courtroom Persuasion and Jury Selections Models Since 1976

-Vinson & Company was founded on the talents of the most prominent name in the field of trial consulting – Dr. Donald E. Vinson.
+Vinson & Company was founded on the talents of the most prominent name in the field of trial research – Dr. Donald E. Vinson.
 Dr. Vinson is credited with inventing modern jury research with his “shadow jury” concept developed for IBM in the mid-1970s.
-He is the country’s pre-eminent trial consultant in high profile and high-risk disputes.
-His philosophy, orientation, and personalized approach to trial consulting are reflected in every engagement undertaken by the firm.
+He is the country’s pre-eminent trial strategist in high profile and high-risk disputes.
+His philosophy, orientation, and personalized approach to trial research are reflected in every engagement undertaken by the firm.

 Here’s what our clients have to say about Vinson & Company

-Dr. Vinson is widely considered the "founding father" of the trial consulting field, and is internationally recognized as the world's leading expert in the field.
+Dr. Vinson is widely considered the "founding father" of jury and trial research, and is internationally recognized as the world's leading expert in the field.
 He has founded three successful companies in the industry, two of which were acquired by NYSE-listed corporations.
 Dr. Vinson has spent the last 35 years providing valuable insights and strategic recommendations to top trial attorneys and Fortune 500 companies about juror behavior, and his record of success is unparalleled.
-He has consulted on hundreds of civil and criminal trials, including Pennzoil v.
+He has worked on hundreds of civil and criminal trials, including Pennzoil v.
 Texaco, USFL v.
 NFL, Oklahoma City bombing, the DuPont Plaza Hotel and MGM Grand Hotel fires, Dalkon Shield litigation, the O.J.
 Simpson murder trial, and the World Trade Center insurance case.

 Dr. Vinson spent a number of years as a respected academic, serving on the faculty of the Anderson School of Management at UCLA and was Chairman of the Marketing Department at the USC Marshall School of Business from 1975 until 1980.
 In addition, he has been a professor of business at Louisiana State University, a Visiting Professor of Law at Tulane University, and a member of the faculty of the Salzburg Seminar in Salzburg, Austria, where he taught a course in International Jurisprudence with Supreme Court Justice Stephen Breyer.